PsiUpsilonEI/Bylaws/README.md

 1. Shall be responsible for suggested changes to the Chapter’s Alcohol Policy (see Article X) as state and local laws change and as the Chapter evolves.
 2. Shall be responsible for identifying any potential hazards within the Chapter House or at a Chapter event
 3. Shall monitor parties according to all Institute, State, Federal and Psi Upsilon International Fraternity policies.
 4. Shall be responsible for suggesting amendments to the Chapter’s Risk Management Program(See Article XI)
+5. Shall enforce the chapter’s risk management policies
+6. Shall ensure all members are properly trained in risk mitigation techniques by giving a presentation or similar programming by the end of rush every semester.
+7. Shall Chair the Risk Management Policy Committee.

 #### Summer House Manager

-1. Shall maintain a written record of summer rent due and collected, to be given to the Treasurer at the beginning of the fall semester.
+1. Shall maintain the chapter house and perform necessary repairs during the summer semester.
-2. Shall be responsible for the duty described in Article V, Section 5D1, 2, 3, 5, and 9.
+2. Shall be responsible for the upkeep and order of the House.
+This includes the assignment of jobs and work parties during the summer semester.
+3. Shall be responsible for all necessary repairs to the House.
+These shall be carried out by them or other brothers, or if necessary, with the permission of the Summer Treasurer, some hired help during the summer semester.
-3. Shall be responsible for ensuring continuity of Chapter operations.
+4. Shall be responsible for all supplies covered by the Chapter budget.
+5. Shall keep a logbook of all Chapter possessions of substantial value or necessity; recording information necessary for insurance during the summer semester.
+6. Shall be responsible for ensuring the House is in at least minimal compliance with RPI, city, county, state and federal health and safety regulations during the summer semester.

 #### Summer Treasurer

 1. Shall be responsible for paying any bills that come due while the elected treasurer is not at RPI.
+2. Shall collect summer rent.
-2. Shall collect any payments paid during the time the elected treasurer is not at RPI.
+3. Shall collect any payments paid during the time the elected treasurer is not at RPI.

-#### Lodge Critic

-1. Shall be responsible for communicating any grievances reported to him, by any brother, to the brotherhood as a whole.
+4. Shall attend and provide reports during the summer alumni meeting.

 #### Songleader